Acute lymphoblastic leukaemia (ALL)

 Even if your treatment may cause infertility it is important to use contraception during treatment and for several months after it.

 We have more information about sex during and after treatment in our information about looking after yourself during treatment and recovery.

 After your treatment, you will have regular check-ups which continue for several years.
 Your doctor asks you how you have been feeling and if you have any new or ongoing side effects.

 You will have regular blood tests to check the number of normal cells in your blood.
 You may also have bone marrow samples taken to check for signs of leukaemia.
 Sometimes you may need other tests, such as x-rays or scans.

 Many people find that they get very anxious before these appointments.
 This is normal.
 It may help to get support from family and friends.

 If you have any problems, or notice any new symptoms between appointments, talk to your doctor or specialist nurse as soon as possible.
 Do not wait for your next appointment.

-Long term effects of treatment
+Possible long term effects of treatment

+ALL treatment can sometimes cause side effects that are permanent or happen months or years later.
+They may include, infertility, bone thinning, early menopause or an increased risk of heart problems later in life.
 These will not happen to everyone.
-Your doctor or specialist nurse can explain how likely they are to affect you.
+Your doctor or nurse can explain how likely they are to affect you.
 They may give you advice about ways to prevent or manage long-term effects.

 We have more information about possible long-term or late effects of ALL treatment.